 - SSD Cache License: This option enables SSD cache.
-Download Request License file and send to your local sales to obtain a License Key.
-After getting the license key, click Choose File button to select it, and then click the Apply button to enable.
+Download the Request License file and send to your local sales to obtain a License Key.
+After getting the license key, click the Choose File button to select it, and then click the Apply button to enable.
 Each license key is unique and dedicated to a specific system.
 If you have already enabled, this option will be invisible.
 After enabling the license, the system must reboot manually to take effect. - Auto Tiering License: This option enables auto tiering.
+The operation is the same as SSD cache. - Synchronous Replication License: This option enables synchronous replication.
 The operation is the same as SSD cache.